What is Capital Market?

 - It operates with the help of stock exchanges predominantly.

-- They encourage investors to invest in its instruments by offering incentives like divided, interest, which leads to capital formation.
+- They encourage investors to invest in their instruments by offering incentives like divided, interest, which leads to capital formation.

 - They are known for mobilizing savings from banks, financial institutions, real estate, and gold, thus diverting savings from unproductive channels to productive areas.